hinkley a month ago

 That’s how the people working on the project characterized it.

-• rhdjsjebshjffn 12 hours ago
+• rhdjsjebshjffn a month ago

 I certainly think the humor in parrot/rakudo (and why they come up today still) is how little of their own self image the proponents could perceive.
 The absolute irony of thinking that perl's strength was due to familiarity with text-manipulation rather than the cultural mass....

-hinkley 12 hours ago
+hinkley a month ago

 > It’s very rare for code to allocate exactly the same type of object many times in a row, so the class of the instance local variable will change quite frequently.